menuDecorMatters

 Task Lighting: Functional Yet Stylish

 Task lighting is where form meets function in the most splendid way.
 Think of it as your personal assistant in the home, always there to spotlight your most important tasks—whether you're cooking up a culinary masterpiece, engrossed in the latest bestseller, or perfecting your makeup.
-Popular go-to's in this category include reading lamps, under-cabinet lights in the kitchen, and vanity lighting in the bathroom.
+Popular lighting ideas in this category include room lights, reading and desk lamps, under-cabinet lights in the kitchen, and vanity lighting in the bathroom.

 Bathroom LED Lighting design